opensistemas-hub/osbrain/docs/source/serialization.rst

    agents are secured (i.e.: encrypted or in a local area network).

 .. note:: Note that different serializers might have different limitations.
-   For example, `'json'` does not support serializing an object of `bytes` type, while `'pickle'` does support it.
+   For example, ``'json'`` does not support serializing an object of :class:`bytes` type, while ``'pickle'`` does support it.

 Defining the serializer
 =======================

-Specifying the serializer only makes sense in `server` sockets, since `clients` will automatically detect and set the type they need in order to communicate accordingly with the server.
+Specifying the serializer only makes sense in server sockets, since clients will automatically detect and set the type they need in order to communicate accordingly with the server.

 There are three ways in which the serializer can be specified:

 - Global configuration.
-- Specifying it at `per-agent` configuration.
+- Specifying it at per-agent configuration.
-- Specifying it at `per-socket` configuration.
+- Specifying it at per-socket configuration.

 Global configuration